SEIR-7-06/react-state-counter/README.md

 The `render` method of our class is a special method that will be called when the component is rendered.
 It simply returns **JSX** and _renders_ it to the page.

-If you save your file and go back to your browser, you should see the App component rendering to the page exactly as before!
+Save your file and in the browser, if all goes well, you'll see your App component rendering to the page exactly as before.
+Of course if you are new to this, you'll probably have syntax errors.
+Totally understandable!
+Read those error messages and double check your syntax :)

 <br/>